cryptpad/blueprints/prototypes/revocation.md

 ### Delegation

-Due to the inherent possibility to give a third party access to their keys, users can always delegate their capabilities.
+Due to the inherent possibility to give third party access to their keys, users can always delegate their capabilities.
 In spite of trying to hinder users to delegate their capabilities, we therefore propose to allow them to generate new access keys and append them to the document's metadata.